Pedagogical Approaches

 The more we talk about it, the more the richness of this approach will be understood.
 Ordinary life is full of extraordinary learning occasions!
 Your child’s educational path is different, yes, but equally among the most personalized, where their objectives, their needs, and their rhythm are respected for their overall well-being.

 This favors the development of their full potential, allows them to acquire general and specific competencies essential for today’s world, and prepares them to be ready for the world of tomorrow.
-Did you know that the big American universities, such as Harvard, are marketing directly to parents who follow natural learning?
-They want to have these students in their establishments, as they are generally motivated and creative.
+Did you know that even some big American universities, such as Harvard, are marketing directly to parents who follow natural learning?
+They want to have these students in their establishments, as these students are generally highly motivated and creative.

 Note:

 • You must know how to let go, trust your child, and to not pluck “the flower that is growing”.
-We don’t always know where the child stands.
+It is difficult sometimes to not know where child stands (compared to their peers).
 Do they know how to read?
 Do they know how to count?
 What did they take from their experience this morning?
 What did he take from the informational book he read?

-• Many notions are taken from conversations that may seem irrelevant to us.
+• Many concepts are learned from conversations, ones that may seem irrelevant to us.

 • Period of de-schooling: to appreciate this approach, the parent and the child must pass through a period of questioning, of de-schooling.
 “But my children love doing workbooks!”
 That is possible.
 However they may have also integrated the fact that is the ONLY way to learn.